-Clear Disk Info can display some information about pen drives and other disks connected through USB ports, but the amount of information that can be retrieved through the adapter is usually limited.
+Clear Disk Info can display some information about pen drives and SD cards connected through USB ports, but the amount of information that can be retrieved through the adapter is usually limited.

 Clear Disk Info is fully portable and standalone.
 You do not need to install it before being able to run it, and the whole application only contains one file.